 The National Museum's opening parade in 1898

-Exactly 120 years ago today, in the afternoon of 25 June 1898, the three-day festivities marking the opening of Switzerland’s National Museum culminated in a lavish parade through downtown Zurich.
+In the afternoon of 25 June 1898, the three-day festivities marking the opening of Switzerland’s National Museum culminated in a lavish parade through downtown Zurich.
 The individual cantons presented themselves on the theme “Local Swiss costumes in portraits of traditional life”.

 Founding a national museum was no simple matter in a federation like Switzerland.
 Already in 1799, a “Central Arts and Crafts Collection” was considered but the project was subsequently scuttled owing to opposition by the cantons, which maintained their own collections of local memorabilia and were reluctant to relinquish the upper hand over their history.
 It was not until 1890 that the National Museum was founded by law.
 This immediately unleashed a bitter dispute, however, with Bern and Zurich feuding over which city should host the institution; the issue even threatened to fracture Switzerland’s bicameral system, a situation hitherto unknown.
 It was only a year later that the choice fell on Zurich.
 Then it took longer than expected to transform the extravagant plans of the architect, Gustav Gull, and progress on Zurich’s biggest worksite was delayed repeatedly.